Grants in Private Higher Education, Public Educational Media and Interfaith Leadership & Religious Literacy

 - If you already have an account in the AVDF online portal, log-in using your ID and password.
 If you have misplaced your information, you may reset your password on the log-in page.

 - If you do not have an account in the AVDF online portal, click here to visit the online portal, and select "Create an Account" on the right-hand side of the page.
 After completing the eligibility form, qualified institutions will receive an email from the Foundations with an ID and password.

 Step Three - Submit a letter of inquiry (LOI).
 To log-in, use your ID and password and select "Submit New LOI" from the left navigation pane.
 Your brief letter of inquiry should include a description of the project, intended goals and outcomes, budget, possible/desired impacts, timeframes, and why you believe your project aligns with the Foundations' philanthropic priorities.

 - After submission of a letter of inquiry, the Foundations' program officers will contact you and either: (1) invite the submission of a full proposal, (2) invite you to revise or refresh your letter of inquiry, or (3) signal that your proposed project is not likely to be competitive at this time.

 Step Four- Submit a full grant proposal with more details about your proposed project if you are invited by the Foundations' program staff.

-- March 2, 2018 - November 15, 2018: AVDF staff and trustees consideration of all full grant proposals.
-Decisions regarding full grant proposals received March 1, 2018 will be made no later than November 15, 2018.
+- November 2 - June 1: AVDF staff and trustees consideration of all full grant proposals.
+Decisions regarding full grant proposals received November 1 will be made no later than June of the following year.

 Note: LOIs and grant proposals in Public Educational Media will be considered on an ongoing basis regardless of the March 1 and November 1 deadlines.